Avon modern slavery statement 2020

 Avon has outlined its minimum expectations for all suppliers of goods or services in the Avon Supplier Code of Conduct.
 The terms of the Avon Supplier Code of Conduct prohibit:

 - The use of any form of forced labour – including prison, bonded and indentured labour

 - Any engagement in, or support for human trafficking.

-The Supplier Code of Conduct forms part of our contractual agreements with all suppliers and acceptance of these terms are a pre-requisite of working with us and for use of our online supplier master system.
+The Supplier Code of Conduct forms part of our contractual agreements with all suppliers and acceptance of these terms are a pre-requisite of working with Avon.

-The Avon Supplier Code of Conduct is publicly available online alongside training and further guidance for suppliers and factories – including our e-learning training modules and Avon’s Social Responsibility Guidebook for Suppliers, which includes the Code and guidance on implementation of the Code.
+The Avon Supplier Code of Conduct is publicly available online in 20 languages alongside further guidance for suppliers and factories – including Avon’s Social Responsibility Guidebook for Suppliers , which includes the Code and guidance on implementation.

-Our code of conduct and responsible business policies are in place to ensure that people are treated respectfully by upholding internationally recognised human rights principles detailed in the International Labour Organisation’s Declaration on Fundamental Principles and Rights at Work and the Universal Declaration of Human Rights.
-As a responsible business we have the following formal l polices and employee engagement & grievance mechanisms in place:
+Our Employee Code of Conduct and responsible business policies are in place to ensure that people are treated respectfully by upholding internationally recognised human rights principles detailed in the International Labour Organisation’s Declaration on Fundamental Principles and Rights at Work and the Universal Declaration of Human Rights.
+As a responsible business we have the following formal polices and employee engagement and grievance mechanisms in place:

 - Workplace Violence policy